-- The property is no longer suitable for size or the needs of the household; - The household's financial circumstances have changed so that other housing options are available such as home ownership, renting at full market value and other tenures; - Serious breaches of tenancy or tenancy fraud are identified during the fixed term tenancy review process (these will normally have already resulted in enforcement action); - The resident and/or their advocate do not engage in the end of tenancy review; - Works are planned on a property in the next five years (which would require its redevelopment or demolition) or where the property is identified for disposal.
+- The property is no longer suitable for size or the needs of the household. - The household's financial circumstances have changed so that other housing options are available such as home ownership, renting at full market value and other tenures. - Breaches of tenancy or tenancy fraud or customers who breach their tenancy under the unacceptable behaviour policy are identified during the fixed term tenancy review process (these will normally have already resulted in enforcement action). - The resident and/or their advocate do not engage in the end of tenancy review. - Works are planned on a property in the next five years (which would require its redevelopment or demolition) or where the property is identified for disposal.